KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

-# Collect-and-display-a-dataset-in-augmented-reality-scenario
+# <p align="center">Collect-and-display-a-dataset-in-augmented-reality-scenario</p>
-This project has been developed by Giovanni Ambrosi and Kevin Depedri for the Computer Vision course aa 2021-2022 (Master in Artificial Intelligent Systems) at the University of Trento.
-The app is intended for Android devices only.

 # About the project

-The project consists in the collection of a dataset in augmented reality.
+This project has been developed by Giovanni Ambrosi and Kevin Depedri for the Computer Vision course a.y.
+2021-2022 (Master in Artificial Intelligent Systems) at the University of Trento and consists in the collection of a dataset in augmented reality.
-The app
+The app has been developed using Unity Editor and then mounted and tested on Android devices.

 # Getting started